keyurahuja/jeevi/README.md

 * **Generate Positive Publicity:** Gain media attention for your support of humanitarian causes.
 * **Enhance Customer Engagement:** Create a more dynamic and interactive dining experience for your patrons by incorporating our platform.
 * **Strengthen Community Ties:** Position your restaurant as a community hub that cares.

-## Why Share Our Messages As A Diner?

-Sharing Jeevi messages is more than just entertainment; it's a powerful way to make a difference.
-By sharing our content, you:

-* **Spread Positivity:** Share uplifting and informative messages with your friends and family.
-* **Expand Your Knowledge:** Discover new facts, perspectives, and stories every time you share.
-* **Support Important Causes:** Contribute to humanitarian efforts by sharing messages with embedded CTAs.
-* **Connect with Others:** Foster meaningful conversations and shared experiences through shared content.
-* **Be Part of a Movement:** Join a community of like-minded individuals who care about making a difference.

-**Make Every Moment Count:**

-Sharing Jeevi messages is effortless and impactful.
-It's a small action with a big outcome.
-By taking a few moments to share, you can:

-* **Inspire Others:** Motivate your network to learn, share, and support important causes.
-* **Create Awareness:** Help spread the word about pressing global issues.
-* **Drive Positive Change:** Contribute to a better world by amplifying the reach of our messages.
-* **Enhance Your Social Feed:** Add variety and value to your social media presence.
-* **Feel Good:** Experience the satisfaction of knowing you've made a positive impact.

 ## Please Remember